JayBazuzi/jaybazuzi.github.io/_posts/2023-04-09-Debugging-4-source-server-and-git.md

 This assumes you have permissions to access these files via HTTP(S).
 That wasn't true at one company that used GitHub Enterprise Cloud: the developer's machines were on a separate, untrusted network, and could access the repo via SSH but not the GitHub web API.

-Also, until recently Windows didn't have a built-in `wget` or `curl` command. (curl was added to WIndon your enterprise maybe you can guarantee that one is installed and on the path?
+Also, until recently Windows didn't have a built-in `wget` or `curl` command. (curl was added to Windows 10 not too long ago.)
+Maybe your enterprise maybe you can guarantee that one is installed and on the path?

 PowerShell has `Invoke-WebRequest` which looks handy.
 You need to use `-OutFile` not redirection (`>`).
 Also, PowerShell might be disabled per your enterprise's security policy.
 Ok, let's not use PowerShell.